imliuyzh/AntCatalog/server/README.md

 A file for limiting five requests per second.

 ##### internalErrorHandler.ts
-A file for handling server errors as well as malformed requests which throw `SyntaxError` (HTTP 400 & HTTP 500).
+A file for handling server errors as well as malformed JSON request body which throw `SyntaxError` (HTTP 400 & HTTP 500).

 ##### invalidRequestSchemaHandler.ts
 A file for handling wrong user request format (HTTP 422).